komaeda/ko/README.md

 }
 ```

 This reads all files from a directory, and replaces the content of the first one with "test hello".
-That's about all it can do for now!
+Further documentation can be found on [docs.rs](http://docs.rs/nya).

 ## License